-- the acquisition of suitable assets to match the cost of current and future benefits which the Closed Fund provides; - the acquisition of suitable assets of appropriate diversification for the remaining assets, known as "the Reserve Assets", which will generate additional capital growth to meet further benefit enhancements;
+- the acquisition of suitable assets to match the cost of current and future benefits which the Closed Fund provides; - achieve low volatility of the Reserve Assets relative to annuity pricing and expenses; and

-- achieve low volatility of the Reserve Assets relative to annuity pricing and expenses; and - to minimise the long-term costs of the Closed Fund by implementing a simple and lowcost investment strategy and maximising the return whilst having regard to the previous point.
+• to minimise the long-term costs of the Closed Fund by implementing a simple and lowcost investment strategy and maximising the return whilst having regard to the previous point.

-The Joint Management Committee undertakes regular reviews of the investment strategy for the Reserve Assets.
+The Management Committee undertakes regular reviews of the investment strategy for the Reserve Assets.

-The most recent actuarial valuation of the Closed Fund under the Occupational Pension Schemes (Scheme Funding) Regulations 2005 was carried out as at 31st March 2021.
+The most recent actuarial valuation of the Closed Fund under the Occupational Pension Schemes (Scheme Funding) Regulations 2005 was carried out as at 31st March 2024.
 The Trustee has taken into account the results of this valuation in setting the investment policy for the Closed Fund.
 The valuation of liabilities includes a provision for providing three years' expected benefit payments to cover any delay with compensation from the Financial Services Compensation Scheme if the buy-in insurer was to become insolvent.